kickstarter/cfn-flow/README.md

 Dev mode does not verify that your local changes are committed to git (as opposed to release mode).

-You should only use dev mode for testing & verifying changes in non-production stacks.
+You should use dev mode for testing & verifying changes in non-production stacks.

 ```
 # Set a personal name to prefix your templates.